Skip to main content

 • Athletes.
 People looking to maximize nutrient uptake during specific recovery windows.

-• Critical medications.
-Do not use piperine with blood thinners (warfarin, apixaban), anti-epileptics like phenytoin, or cyclosporine without a detailed medication review.
-Inhibiting the clearance pathways can cause these drugs to accumulate to unintended, potentially dangerous blood levels.
+• You take blood thinners (warfarin, apixaban), anti-epileptics like phenytoin, or immunosuppressants like cyclosporine.
+Piperine slows drug clearance and can push those medications to unintended, potentially dangerous blood levels.

 Fishtown Medicine